ATL - AMS

 The average price of all round-trip flights from Atlanta to Amsterdam clicked on KAYAK for each day over the last 12 months.

 When flying from Atlanta to Amsterdam, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Atlanta, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+For your return to Atlanta, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Atlanta to Amsterdam?